tenxsoydev/karen-yank.nvim/README.md

     deduplicate = {
       -- Prevent populating multiple number registers with the same entries enable = true,
-      -- Causes e.g. yD pressed at the beginning of a line to be considered a duplicate of ydd pressed in the same line ignore_whitespace = true,
+      -- Causes e.g. `yD` pressed at the beginning of a line to be considered a duplicate of `ydd` pressed in the same line ignore_whitespace = true,
     },
-    -- For some conditions karen will use a transitory register transitory_reg = {
+    transitory_reg = {
-      -- Register to use
-      reg = "y",
+      -- Transitory register that karen will use for some actions reg = "y",
       -- Placeholder with which the register will be filled after use placeholder = "👩🏼",